Red Shorts Man

 Especially if you avoid chalk powder.
 Use liquid chalk or chalk balls as alternatives.
-Since I started using liquid chalk & chalk balls I have significantly reduced my chalk use.
+Since I started using liquid chalk and chalk balls, I have significantly reduced my chalk use.
 I can’t remember when I last bought powdered chalk.

 You can do the same.
 Use liquid chalk as a base layer.
 Your hands will stay dry far longer.
 If you still need a little extra use a chalk ball.
 Stop using bucketloads of chalk powder.
 Your lungs will thank you.
 Your climbing buddies will thank you.
 The climbing gym staff will thank you.

-Let’s keep the climbing experience clean for ourselves & for future generations by following these three simple rules:
+Let’s keep the climbing experience clean for ourselves and for future generations by following these three simple rules: